TTWNO/cuts/README.md

 matches any of: multi-white-space, tabs, or (optionally space surrounded) commas.
 This ensures that even an extreme case of a schizophrenic input like:

+This is supported by default in this version of cuts.
 ```
 $ cat schizo.csv
 0,1 ,  2